pattyperron/blockchain_career_blueprint/blockchain_concepts.md

 Typically, users "store" their cryptocurrency in a [cryptocurrency wallet](https://www.coinbase.com/learn/crypto-basics/what-is-a-crypto-wallet), which is a computer program (e.g. [Metamask](https://decrypt.co/resources/metamask)) or physical device (e.g. [Ledger](https://www.ledger.com/)) designed to securely store the private keys to a user's cryptocurrency (but not the currency itself, which is stored on the blockchain).

-### Hyperledger Foundation
+### Hyperledger

-TODO!

-Hyperledger is a consortium of open-source blockchain projects directly supported by the Hyperledger Foundation, which itself is part of the Linux Foundation.
+[Hyperledger](https://www.hyperledger.org/) is a consortium of open-source blockchain projects directly supported by the Hyperledger Foundation, which itself is part of the Linux Foundation.
 Hyperledger includes various projects including a permissioned blockchain solution (Hyperledger Fabric), a collection of libraries for digital identity management (Hyperledger Indy), and a toolkit for managing credentials(Hyperledger Aries).
-The Hyperledger Foundation also provides certifications and training to help developers get involved.
+The Hyperledger Foundation also provides [certifications and training](https://www.hyperledger.org/learn/training) to help developers get involved.
 Hyperledger provides an extensive toolkit to any practitionner wishing to develop an enterprise-grade blockchain solution.
 S
 ### Distributed Ledger Technology (DLT)
 Distributed Ledger Technology is an umbrella term for "technological infrastructure and protocols that allows simultaneous access, validation, and record updating in an immutable manner across a network that's spread across multiple entities or locations."([Difference Blockchain and DLT, 2018](https://marcopolonetwork.com/articles/distributed-ledger-technology)) Though often used interchangeably, Blockchain is just one implementation of DLT.